Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[True|False] :False` Whether this should be not a singular waypoint but an actual best-path route. **Best route may not work if the player does not have relevant system connections discovered.**
     1. `[STRING]` The optional object nickname to specify as waypoint destination.
 Not limited to the mission; this can be any static world solar.
 - `Act_PlaySoundEffect` Only for players.
 Plays a single sound effect.
 This is *not* audible for other players.
-    1. `STRING|Activator` Object by name or label to play sound effect for.
+    1. `STRING|Activator` The players to play the sound effect for.
     1. `STRING` The sound nickname to play.
 - `Act_PlayMusic` Only for players.
 Sets the music.
 This will remain until music is reset by all values being `None`, player changes system, player docks, logs out from character.
-    1. `STRING|Activator` Object by name or label to set music for.
+    1. `STRING|Activator` The players to set music for.
     1. `[STRING|None] :None` Overrides the space music.
     1. `[STRING|None] :None` Overrides the danger music.
     1. `[STRING|None] :None` Overrides the battle music.